 Effective January 1, 2020, all 25 Trustees are voting members.
-Appointments are for eight years, except for the two Student Trustees, the Alumni Trustee and the Faculty Trustee whose terms are for two years.
-After the expiration of their terms, Trustees remain on the Board until a replacement is named; provided, however, that a Trustee subject to State Senate confirmation may not remain on the Board longer than 60 days without reappointment.
-All appointments, except for the Student, Alumni and Faculty Trustees, must be confirmed by the State Senate.
+Appointments are for eight years, except for the two Student Trustees, the Alumni Trustee and the Faculty Trustee, whose terms are for two years.
+After the expiration of their terms, Trustees (except for Student and Alumni Trustees) may remain on the Board until a replacement is named; provided, however, that a Trustee subject to State Senate confirmation may not remain on the Board longer than 60 days without reappointment, and the Faculty Trustee may not remain in office longer than one additional year.
+All appointments, except for the Student, Alumni, and Faculty Trustees, must be confirmed by the State Senate.